Conan O'Brien: The Simpsons (1991–1993)

 Mike Reiss and Al Jean, then showrunners of the animated sitcom The Simpsons, called O'Brien and offered him a job.
 The series was prestigious in the writing community at the time; O'Brien recalls "everyone wanted to be on that show, but they never hired."
 O'Brien was one of the first hires after the show's original crew.
 With the help of an old Groundlings friend, actor Lisa Kudrow, O'Brien purchased an apartment in Beverly Hills.
-He and Kudrow became involved as well, and Kudrow believed he should begin performing rather than writing.
+He and Kudrow became romantically involved as well, and Kudrow believed he should begin performing rather than writing.
 O'Brien disagreed, feeling that Kudrow was flattering him, and asserting he was happy as a writer.
 In his speech given at Class Day at Harvard in 2000, O'Brien credited The Simpsons with saving him, a reference to the career slump he was experiencing before being hired for the show.

 From 1991 to 1993, O'Brien was a writer and producer for The Simpsons.
 When O'Brien first arrived at the Fox lot, they temporarily gave him writer Jeff Martin's office.
 O'Brien was nervous and self-conscious, feeling that he would embarrass himself in front of what he regarded as an intimidating collection of writers.
 O'Brien would pitch characters in their voices, as he thought that was the norm, until Reiss informed him that no one did this.
 He fit in quickly, commanding control of the room frequently; writer Josh Weinstein called it a "ten-hour Conan show, nonstop".
-According to John Ortved, one of his fellow writers said that Conan had been a shoo-in to take over as showrunner.
+According to John Ortved, one of his fellow writers said that O'Brien had been a shoo-in to take over as showrunner.

 O'Brien wrote some of the series' most acclaimed episodes: "Marge vs. the Monorail" and "Homer Goes to College".
 The show was initially a highly realistic family sitcom; after O'Brien's debut, the show took a rapid shift in the direction of the surreal.
 O'Brien also has sole writing credits on "New Kid on the Block" and "Treehouse of Horror IV", on which he wrote the episode wraparounds.
-Wallace Wolodarsky described a "room character" Conan put on for the writers: "Conan used to do this thing called the Nervous Writer that involved him opening a can of Diet Coke and then nervously pitching a joke.
+Wallace Wolodarsky described a "room character" O'Brien put on for the writers: "Conan used to do this thing called the Nervous Writer that involved him opening a can of Diet Coke and then nervously pitching a joke.
 He would spray Diet Coke all over himself, and that was always a source of endless amusement among us."
-During his time at The Simpsons, O'Brien also had a side project working with Smigel on the script for a musical film based on the "Hans and Franz" sketch from Saturday Night Live, but the film was never produced.Interview with Kevin Nealon.
-Conan.
-December 2, 2010.
+During his time at The Simpsons, O'Brien also had a side project working with Smigel on the script for a musical film based on the "Hans and Franz" sketch from Saturday Night Live, but the film was never produced.